Denominal verb: Rgyalrong

-In Rgyalrong languages, denominal derivations are extremely developed and have given rise to incorporating and antipassive constructions (Jacques 2012, 2014).
+In Rgyalrong languages, denominal derivations are extremely developed and have given rise to incorporating and antipassive constructions.

 Latin

 Many Latin verbs are denominal.
-For example, the first conjugation verb nominare (to name) is derived from nomen (a name), and the fourth conjugation verbs mollire (to soften) derive from mollis (soft).
+For example, the first conjugation verb nominare (to name) is derived from nomen (a name), and the fourth conjugation verb mollire (to soften) derives from the adjective mollis (soft).

+Hebrew

+Denominal verb derivation is highly productive in Hebrew.
+They are derived from denominal roots and mostly get a set of pi'el, pu'al and hitpa'el binyans, but can accept others as well.
+Only active pi'el binyan is shown here: